 Difficulty level: 4 out of 5

-The Playstation version of this game is different to the Saturn version as not only does it feature two new characters (Bass and Ayane) it also has completely different stages, more costumes etc. It's still a really difficult game to get through on one credit though.
+The PlayStation version of this game is different to the Saturn version as not only does it feature two new characters (Bass and Ayane) it also has completely different stages, more costumes etc. It's still a really difficult game to get through on one credit though.
+With Ayane, you can get through it mainly using two moves: her kickflip and QCF+K moves.
+I also get to fight Ayane -if you get through the game and defeat Kasumi in under six minutes, you'll fight Ayane as the next opponent.

 Dragon Ball Final Bout